kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 useful in the future, but they are intentionally out of scope for the initial proposal to avoid expanding metric stability and label cardinality concerns.

+This KEP does not propose Node Problem Detector integration for alpha.
+The initial recommendation is to keep the diagnostic signal in kubelet logs because the first user story is local post-restart investigation using kubelet and systemd logs.
+If SIG Node finds that these diagnostics need a cluster-visible surface, a follow-up enhancement could evaluate whether NPD conditions, events, or another node-level reporting mechanism is appropriate.

 ### Dependencies

 ###### Does this feature depend on any specific services running in the cluster?